-Create a new dfs0 file, with the standard time series (.dfs0) editor - save the file as TrackCentre_8knots.dfs0.
-Include 2 items, name them 'Easting' and 'Northing' and set item type for both to 'Geographical coordinate' and provide the relevant start date and number of time steps.
+- 1. Create a new dfs0 file, with the standard time series (.dfs0) editor - Specify the relevant start date, time step and number of time steps - 3.
+Include 2 items, name them 'Easting' and 'Northing'.
+Set them both to item type 'Geographical coordinate' and with precision 'Double'. - 4.
+Save the file as TrackCentre 8knots.dfs0. - 5.
+Finally populate the Easting and Northing columns with the data values representing the sail route and save the file.